PrestonHager/SoundBytes/README.md

 ```

 Then run `serverless --version` to make sure it's installed.
-The back-end can be found in the main folder.
+The back-end can be found in the `handler` folder.

 ## Built With